 What personally identifiable information do we collect about you, and why?

 Upon creating an account, we collect your name, email address and phone number.
-We further obtain or create a unique identifier such as TPP SystmOne or EMIS Web User Profile data (user name; login details; role; computer ID; national ID), and generate message delivery receipts, application related data (the user generated personal signatures for their messages; templates they've generated and saved); Windows usernames, login details for your SMS account if applicable for the application that your organisation is using.
-Our Patient Thread product also gathers gender; date of birth; and two-way messages with colleagues.
+For General Practice users we may further obtain or create a unique identifier such as TPP SystmOne or EMIS Web User Profile data (user name; login details; role; computer ID; national ID), and generate message delivery receipts, application related data (the user generated personal signatures for their messages; templates they've generated and saved); Windows usernames, login details for your SMS account if applicable for the application that your organisation is using.
+Our product also gathers your provider organisation name; gender; date of birth; and two-way messages with colleagues.
 These are used to provide our services that you or your organisation have requested.
-We may also use your contact details to tell you about other solutions that we have built for GP practices or other health and social care organisations that we think you may be interested in, subject to your right to object to direct marketing.
+We may also use your contact details to tell you about other solutions that we have built for the NHS or social care services that we think you may be interested in, subject to your right to object to direct marketing.

 When it comes to all, including non-registered website visitors, we gather cookie information, IP address, visited web pages, chat conversations, and contact details if the visitors provides them during the support conversation.
 This data is gathered for analytics, fraud prevention, and cybersecurity purposes, plus sales and marketing, subject to the visitors’ right to object to such processing.